OpenTermsArchive/contrib-versions/Blogger/Terms of Service.md

-Google Terms of Service Welcome to Google!
+Google Terms of Service

-The below terms are effective April 14, 2014.
-To view previous versions click here.
+Last modified: April 14, 2014 (view archived versions)

+Welcome to Google!

 Thanks for using our products and services (“Services”).
 The Services are provided by Google Inc. (“Google”), located at 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States.